 In its concluding minutes, Split introduced M. Night Shyamalan’s most ambitious twist in his long-running career.
-His latest antagonist Kevin/The Beast (James McAvoy) is revealed to be sharing a cinematic home with David Dunn (Bruce Willis), the indestructible protagonist of his brilliant early film Unbreakable.
+It is revealed that his latest antagonist Kevin/The Beast (James McAvoy) shares a cinematic home with David Dunn (Bruce Willis), the indestructible protagonist of his brilliant earlier film, Unbreakable.

-But M. Night Shyamalan’s huge bet pays off, especially when he raises the stakes by going in unexpected directions.
-Against expectations, the first meeting of the two characters never gets to end in a hero versus villain showdown, when both quickly end up under lock and key.
+But M. Night Shyamalan’s huge bet pays off.
+That is especially when he raises the stakes by going in unexpected directions.
+Against expectations, the first meeting of the two characters does not end in a hero versus villain showdown, when both quickly end up under lock and key.

-Clearly, M. Night Shyamalan has no intention to build towards an epic battle, as would a typical comic book film.
+Clearly, M. Night Shyamalan has no intention to build towards a fiery battle, as one may expect from a typical comic book film.
 Instead, his character-driven threequel takes his time to revisit the philosophical themes of his preceding work, continuing to deconstruct the superhero genre through the beliefs of his first antagonist Mr. Glass (Samuel L. Jackson).

 In face of the reluctant hero and villain, Glass continues his questions on the inherence or nurture of good and evil.
-Barring his willingness for sacrifices in search of answers, his character almost serves as a stand-in for Shyamalan, asking, What makes us who we are?
+Barring his willingness for sacrifices in search of answers, his character serves as a stand-in for Shyamalan the writer, asking, What makes us who we are?

 An introspective plot meets a moving resolution for Casey (Anya Taylor-Joy), who reunites with her attempted killer Kevin.
 Their bond comes dangerously close to implied Stockholm Syndrome, if not for their heartfelt empathy on display.
 As Kevin and the Horde, James McAvoy’s tough portrayal of 20 personalities has nothing on his ability to evoke genuine sympathy for his dominant.

-The emotional drama was however accompanied by a divisive conclusion to the trilogy, which involved more than a few unnecessary footnotes.
-Some sudden, heavy-handed revelations did not work, while others change the very essence of the characters too late in the game.
+The emotional drama is however accompanied by a divisive conclusion to the trilogy, which involves more than a few unnecessary footnotes.
+Some sudden, heavy-handed revelations fail to work, while others change the very essence of the characters too late in the game.

-Even so, Glass undeniably displays high originality and thought that has been rare in a genre known for its trove of tropes.
+Even so, Glass undeniably displays originality and thought that has been rare in a genre known for its trove of tropes.
 The result is not only engaging in its many surprises.
-The commentary on the superhero comes off especially timely in this decade, when demigods and metahumans dominate the cinema more than they ever did at the start of the noughties.
+Besides, there is no better time for the superhero commentary than in this decade, when demigods and metahumans dominate the cinema more than they ever did at the start of the noughties.